 Bring your class notes and class textbook, and writing implements and scratch paper (if needed).
 Additionally, writing tutors request that you leave your paper with them at least an hour before your appointment so that they may review your work before meeting with you, as well as provide assignment prompts or guidelines and let us know what style you are using (MLA/APA/Chicago/etc.).
 Non-writing tutors request that you provide the assignment and a copy of the class notes if the instructor doesn’t use a book, or chapter and section numbers if the instructor does use a book, so that they may review your work before meeting with you.

 How Many Hours Per Week Can I Meet with a Tutor?

-You are allotted a total of two, one-hour appointments per week, per class for Math appointments.
-For all other disciplines (writing, accounting, economics, computer science, science, academic skills), you are allotted a total of one, one-hour appointment per week, per class.
+For all disciplines (writing, accounting, computer science, exercise science, math, science, academic skills), you are allotted a total of one, one-hour appointment per week, per class.
 Please see our Appointment Policy for more information.

 Can I Request a Specific Tutor?